kamisch/PersonalWebsite2018/README.md

   - Lab Assistant 2016 - 2017

 ### Projects and related works
-90% of my project can be found on my github. https://github.com/kamisch
+90% of my project can be found on my GitHub. https://github.com/kamisch

 ### Completed related courses